Rise & shine, Elves, you've got a long journey ahead.

 Ape Shall Never Kill Ape: Mostly played straight with Elves, except when Fëanor and his sons are around.
 They aren't called Kinslayers for nothing!
 Fëanor threatens his half-brother with murder in cold blood, then starts the first Elf-on-Elf war and slaughters the people of Alqualondë.
 His sons and their followers go on to slaughter the people of Doriath and the Havens of Sirion.

 Atlantis: The island empire of Númenor.
 It's a direct homage to the Atlantis myth, which fascinated Tolkien.
-The link is reinforced somewhat blatantly in-story: the Quenya name for the downfall of Númenor is Atalantë.
+The link is reinforced somewhat blatantly in-story: the Elves refer to the downfall of Númenor using the Quenya term: Atalantë.
 Although according to Word of God the title was a shocking coincidence when he worked out what the Quenya word for "Downfall" would be.
 This is supported by the fact that much earlier writings contain the verb root talat- for fall.

 Backstory: Sometimes confused to be this to The Lord of the Rings, but are actually the original main stories and written much earlier.
 The author just never finished or published them, and so they are often viewed as supplementary to LotR, rather than equal tales who just happen to predate (both in in-universe and real-world chronology) the book that got the hype started.